romswinckel/hello-world/README.md

 Had to set up this repository.

 These steps will take me further.
-I am a semi-professional codewriter.
+I am almoest a semi-professional codewriter.
 Have to learn a great deal yet.

 Getting on with the Pull Request and comparison stuff.